 Children tend to follow a developmental sequence in their learning as they grow and develop.
 As a very basic example, most children first begin to crawl (while some may scoot), which is then followed by learning to walk, run, skip, and jump, with increased speed and agility over time.
 As children gain more experience and practice with these skills, they may find some more challenging to master or that they excel in one particular area.
 Similarly, children follow developmental learning progressions in their mathematical thinking, constructing meaning in their own way with foundational concepts and applying and extending them to more complex ideas at their own pace.
 So, is there a sequence to helping students develop mathematical thinking skills?

 Some math skills must obviously develop sequentially.
 A student cannot begin to add numbers until he knows that those numbers represent quantities.
 Mathematics encompasses a wide variety of skills and concepts.
 Although these skills and concepts are related and often build on one another, it is possible to meet with success with some and have difficulty with others.
 For instance, a student may struggle with basic computation but finds he excels in geometry or with logic concepts.
-We can help our students develop a deeper and more comprehensive understanding of mathematics if we think of the subject in in terms of clusters of concepts and skills, rather than a strict linear progression.
+We can help our students develop a deeper and more comprehensive understanding of mathematics if we think of the subject in terms of clusters of concepts and skills, rather than a strictly linear progression.

 As early as prekindergarten through grade 2, children begin to develop beliefs about what mathematics is and what it means to understand and to “do” math.
 Keeping students actively engaged, demonstrating enthusiasm, and using activities that encourage curiosity will help set a positive tone for learning math.
 At this early level, students should develop a solid understanding of the number system, including place value.
-Students should begin to count aloud; recognize the number of objects in a group; follow a sequence of two- and three- step commands; understand relative size and sort objects by size and shape; perform addition and subtraction computations efficiently; and respond accurately to mathematical signs.
+Students should begin to count aloud; recognize the number of objects in a group; follow a sequence of two- and three-step commands; understand relative size and sort objects by size and shape; perform addition and subtraction computations efficiently, and respond accurately to mathematical signs.
 Instruction should also encourage exploration and understanding of patterns and measurement concepts and begin to learn the concepts of time, money, and basic graphing.

 Building on their inquisitive nature, children in grades 3 through 5 should be encouraged to investigate and solve real-world problems.
-Instruction should include problem solving in which students have the opportunity to explain how they arrived at a solution and to consider more than one way of solving a problem.
+Instruction should include problem-solving in which students have the opportunity to explain how they arrived at a solution and to consider more than one way of solving a problem.
 Students should be able to recall basic math facts with ease and demonstrate the relationship between processes such as addition and multiplication and subtraction and division.
-Students should also begin to work flexibly with the concepts, strategies, and representations of multiplication (and division), equivalence, and estimating quantities; use a variety of methods for computation; and analyze data.
+Students should also begin to work flexibly with the concepts, strategies, and representations of multiplication (and division), equivalence, and estimating quantities; use a variety of methods for computation, and analyze data.
 In addition, developing competency with fractions, decimals, and percentages will prepare them for middle school mathematics.

 By the time students reach grades 6 through 8, they are forming opinions about their mathematical abilities, interest, and motivation that will influence how they approach mathematics during their high school years.
 Instruction at this level should build upon their strong foundation of basic skills and strengthen their emerging capabilities to think critically, comprehend cause and effect, and demonstrate their reasoning in both concrete and abstract representations.
 The foundational concepts of algebra and geometry can be integrated into instruction to accomplish these goals.
 Students should perceive relationships and make conversions among fractions, decimals, and percentages.
 In addition, they should be able to use and apply a wide array of equations and formulae, use calculators (and computers) with ease, and self-monitor their thinking during multi-step problem solving, as well as summarize and describe data distributions.